Til7701/nonel/README.md

 # TODOs

-- maybe use maven plugin management
-- add icons in other resolutions
 - figure out, why apt does not run installation scripts properly

 # Native Package Example for JavaFX Application